yxlao/Open3D/src/Cuda/README.md

 constructors and destructors for the client side... (works well for ImageCuda).
 - Add swap for the containers?
 (That will be really complicated for HashTable).
 - Organize some error codes for functions to return.

+## Notes
+- Eigen has something wrong in their code.
+I believe not every functions are correctly prefixed with EIGEN_DEVICE_FUNC.
+Even if I don't call Eigen function in CUDA, as long as I compile with nvcc, the annoying warnings will come out.
+Work around: UNCOMMENT EIGEN_DEVICE_FUNC.